Syrians in Lebanon: Ethnic groups

 Although the majority of Syrians in Lebanon are Arabs (including Palestinians residing in Syria), there exists various ethnic and religious minorities, namely Syrian Armenians, Syrian Turkmen and Syrian Kurds.

 Palestinians

-This group consists of descendants of Palestinian refugees who were displaced from Palestine during the 1947–1949 Palestine war to Syria, and then from Syria to Lebanon because of the Syrian civil war that started in 2011.
-These Palestinians have been met with favor from existing Palestinian refugees in Lebanon.
+This group consists of descendants of the Palestinian refugees who reached Syria after the 1948 Palestinian expulsion and flight, and then moved from Syria to Lebanon because of the Syrian civil war that started in 2011.
+The Palestinians refugees from Syria have been met with favor from existing palestinian communities in Lebanon.
 In January 2015, more Palestinians refugees were recorded to be in Syria than in Lebanon, including the already existing refugees preceding 2011, although in light of the European Migrant Crisis, the numbers have allegedly dropped with many fleeing to Europe and a few to Lebanon.

 Turkmen

 In October 2015, the Syrian independent newspaper Zaman Al Wasl reported that 125,000 to 150,000 Syrian Turkmen refugees arrived in Lebanon, now outnumbering the Turkish minority of Lebanon.
 Many of them settled in the small village of Kaweishra known for its Turkish identity.
 The Turkish government has previously sent out food aid specifically for Turkmen refugees in Lebanon.

 In 2018 the number of Syrian Turkmen in Lebanon had increased to approximately 200,000.